DanPace725/Tapp/Readme.md

 *   Dart (as the main programming language for building the app)
 *   Provider (as the state management solution for Flutter)
 *   Hasura (as the backend service for the app, providing real-time APIs and instant APIs for PostgreSQL databases)
-*   PostgreSQL (as the database for storing and retrieving data, using Hasura as the API layer)
+*   Supabase (as the database for storing and retrieving data, using Hasura as the API layer)
 *   Tensorflow.js: an open-source machine learning library for JavaScript
 *   PyTorch: a popular open-source machine learning library